✔ No account fees or minimums ✔ Up to 4.20% APY

 Can returned ACH payments be disputed?

 Yes, ACH returns can be disputed.
 What that process looks like varies with the reason why the ACH return occurred.
 Every ACH return code has a specific return time frame associated with it.
-Only during that time frame can the client dispute the ACH return.
+Generally, the client needs to dispute the ACH return during that time frame.

 SoFi Bank reserves the right to grant a grace period to account holders following a change in Direct Deposit activity or Qualifying Deposits activity before adjusting rates.
 If SoFi Bank grants you a grace period, the dates for such grace period will be reflected on the APY Details page of your account.
 If SoFi Bank determines that you did not have Direct Deposit activity or $5,000 in Qualifying Deposits during the current 30-day Evaluation Period and, if applicable, the grace period, then you will begin earning the rates earned by account holders without either Direct Deposit or Qualifying Deposits until you have Direct Deposit activity or $5,000 in Qualifying Deposits in a subsequent 30-Day Evaluation Period.
 For the avoidance of doubt, an account holder with both Direct Deposit activity and Qualifying Deposits will earn the rates earned by account holders with Direct Deposit.